Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

 \section{Optimal Mean Estimation with Graph Filters}

-In cases where the graph spectra does not fall under the conditions of Lemma~\ref{l_behavior_qk} and thus Thm.~\ref{thm_glln} cannot be applied, we analyze the convergence of the graph shift average \eqref{eqn_graph_shift_unbiased} in the following lemma.
+In cases where the graph spectrum does not fall under the conditions of Lemma~\ref{l_behavior_qk} and thus Thm.~\ref{thm_glln} cannot be applied, we analyze the convergence of the graph shift average \eqref{eqn_graph_shift_unbiased} in the following lemma.

 \begin{lemma}[Non-convergent graphs] Let $\ccalG=(\ccalV,\ccalE,\ccalW)$ be a weighted $N$-node graph that admits a normal graph shift operator $\bbS= \bbV \bbLambda \bbV^{\Hr}$.
 Let $\lambda_{1} \in \reals$ be the largest positive eigenvalue such that $|\lambda_{n}| \le \lambda_{1}$, $\lambda_{n} \ne \lambda_{1}$ for all $n=2,\ldots,N$.
 Let $\ccalM$ be the set of indices $m$ such that $|\lambda_{m}|/\lambda_{1}$ does not satisfy $o(N^{-\delta/2(N-1)})$ for any $\delta>0$.
 If $\lambda_{1}>1$ and $\ccalM$ is nonempty, or if $\lambda_{1}<1$, then for any node $k \in \{1,\ldots,N\}$ it holds that